JV-TOP/odin-recipes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A project about tasty Venezuelan food recipes that we have preserved as cultural heritage wherever we go in the world.
-I reckon everyone in the world should be able to try different foods and explore the cuisine of different regions, especially Venezuelan one.
+A project about my favorite Venezuelan arepas recipe, and other food recipes that I would like to preserve as cultural heritage of the world.
+I reckon everyone in the world should be able to try different foods and explore the cuisine of different regions.

 Here's why:
 - It brings us closer together